 - Projects selected because of their contribution to the UK’s development of cutting-edge technology and alignment to the UK’s modern Industrial Strategy

-The UK government has invested £33m in next-generation technologies to help the automotive sector build a prosperous low carbon future.
+The UK government has invested £33 million in next-generation technologies to help the automotive sector build a prosperous low carbon future.

 The latest round of funding, through the Advanced Propulsion Centre, is part of the Government’s modern Industrial Strategy and is expected to secure and create up to 2,230 jobs in research and manufacturing across UK.